 Ashes: Australia’s turnaround, and the influence of Lehmann

-Australian captain Michael Clarke and coach Darren Lehmann in each other's arms as they wave to the crowd following the Ashes whitewash victory (AP Photo/Rob Griffith)
+Australian captain Michael Clarke and coach Darren Lehmann wave to the crowd following the Ashes whitewash victory in January.
+Australia need to win away from home to prove their No. 1 Test ranking is justified.
+(AP Photo/Rob Griffith)

 It has always seemed coaching is at least partly a superstition.
 Australia’s Ashes whitewash will have people praising Darren Lehmann based solely on an observed correlation.